freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 950.1

+There’s your four columns and the primary key you created for one of them at the bottom.
 How would you know what character a row here is for since there's no name?
 You need to set a **foreign key** so you can relate rows from this table to rows from your `characters` table.
 A foreign key needs to **reference** a primary key from a different table.
 Here's an example that creates a column as a foreign key:

 ```sql
 ALTER TABLE table_name ADD COLUMN column_name DATATYPE REFERENCES referenced_table_name(referenced_column_name);
 ```

 That's quite the command.
-Create a `character_id` column in `more_info`.
+In the `more_info` table, create a `character_id` column.
 Make it an `INT` and a foreign key that references the `character_id` column from the `characters` table.
 Good luck.

 #### HINTS